Ranking every striker signed by Man Utd since Ruud van Nistelrooy left

-The Colombian was still recovering from a serious knee injury and his lack of fitness resulted in an underwhelming 2014-15 campaign.
+The Colombia international was still recovering from a serious knee injury and his lack of fitness resulted in an underwhelming 2014-15 campaign.

 After just four goals in 29 appearances, United unsurprisingly decided not to take up the £43.2million option to buy the striker.

-Just like Falcao, Larsson scored only a handful of goals during a brief loan spell at United, but unlike Falcao he is still fondly remembered at Old Trafford.
+Just like Falcao, Larsson scored less than five goals during a brief loan spell at United, but unlike Falcao, he is still fondly remembered at Old Trafford.